dotraphael/RFL.Microsoft.AD/README.md

 ExportADData.ps1 - Exports the Active Directory data collected using the ColectADData.ps1 to a word or html format.
 It uses the PScribo PowerShell module (https://github.com/iainbrighton/PScribo).
 It can be run from any Windows Device (Workstation, Server or Domain Controller).
 As it uses external PowerShell module, it is recommended not to run from a Domain Controller.

 # Examples
-.\ExportADData.ps1 -SaveTo 'c:\temp\CollectADData'
-**Collects the Information and save the json files to 'c:\temp\CollectADData'
+Example01: Collects the Information and save the json files to 'c:\temp\CollectADData'

-.\ExportADData.ps1 -SourceData 'c:\temp\CollectADData' -OutputFormat @('Word')
+**.\ExportADData.ps1 -SaveTo 'c:\temp\CollectADData'**

-**Exports the data collected by CollectADData.ps1 script onto 'c:\temp\CollectADData' and export to word format
+Example 02: Exports the data collected by CollectADData.ps1 script onto 'c:\temp\CollectADData' and export to word format

-.\ExportADData.ps1 -SourceData 'c:\temp\CollectADData' -OutputFormat @('Word') -DormantDays 90 -PasswordDays 30
+**.\ExportADData.ps1 -SourceData 'c:\temp\CollectADData' -OutputFormat @('Word')**

-**Exports the data collected by CollectADData.ps1 script onto 'c:\temp\CollectADData' and export to word format.
+Example 03: Exports the data collected by CollectADData.ps1 script onto 'c:\temp\CollectADData' and export to word format.
 It classify an object as dormant if the password was not changed for over 90 days and a computer object that did not change its password for 30 days.

-.\ExportADData.ps1 -SourceData 'c:\temp\CollectADData' -OutputFormat @('Word', 'HTML') -DormantDays 90 -PasswordDays 30 -CompanyName 'RFL Systems' -CompanyWeb 'www.rflsystems.co.uk' -CompanyEmail 'team@rflsystems.co.uk'
+**.\ExportADData.ps1 -SourceData 'c:\temp\CollectADData' -OutputFormat @('Word') -DormantDays 90 -PasswordDays 30 **

-**Exports the data collected by CollectADData.ps1 script onto 'c:\temp\CollectADData' and export to word format.
+Example 04: Exports the data collected by CollectADData.ps1 script onto 'c:\temp\CollectADData' and export to word format.
 It classify an object as dormant if the password was not changed for over 90 days and a computer object that did not change its password for 30 days.
 Add the company details to the header

+**.\ExportADData.ps1 -SourceData 'c:\temp\CollectADData' -OutputFormat @('Word', 'HTML') -DormantDays 90 -PasswordDays 30 -CompanyName 'RFL Systems' -CompanyWeb 'www.rflsystems.co.uk' -CompanyEmail 'team@rflsystems.co.uk'**

 # Documentation
 Access our Wiki at https://github.com/dotraphael/RFL.Microsoft.AD/wiki